hausen8/EasyProbe/README.md

 ### 5) Fine tune your configuration

 If you for example want to automatically activate a wireless probe tool, there are 4 HAL pins that you can use.
-While the first 3 only switch to high when the appropriate probe tool is selected, the 4th one switches to high when any of the probe tools is selected.
+While the first 3 only switch to high when the appropriate probe tool is selected, the 4th one switches to high when any of these probe tools is selected.

 ```
 probetool-1-on